-Self-employed people often struggle to get buy to let mortgages which would not be refused to employed people.
-Banks tend to regard people who work for themselves as sometimes unreliable, without a stable form of income, and therefore unsuitable candidates for a mortgage.
+Self-employed people often struggle to get mortgages which would not be refused to employed people.
+Banks tend to regard people who work for themselves as unreliable, without a stable form of income, and therefore unsuitable candidates for a loan.
 While some self-employed people do struggle to meet mortgage payments every month, this is only a small minority, and others do incredibly well with their business and have no problems meeting any kind of payments.
 Being refused a buy-to-let mortgage is not very helpful if you want to move into the landlord business, for example, and might even stop you being able to move into a business which you are already qualified to run.
 Despite this bad news, however, it is still possible to get a self-employed buy to let mortgage.

-Getting a buy to let mortgage from banks and lenders
+Getting a buy to let mortgage from banks

 Although some banks are unwilling to lend money to the self-employed, there are other ways to approach this problem.
 In fact, many banks are now actively trying to encourage people who are self-employed to get loans and mortgages.
 Under these new terms, buy to let loans are now easier to obtain.
-They no longer require a minimum income, for example, and if you have previous experience running a rental property, either working as a group or in renting out your own home, then you may be accepted for a loan by a larger number of banks than ever before.
+They no longer require a minimum income, for example, and if you have previous experience running a rental property, either working as a group or in renting out your own home, then you may be accepted for a loan by a bigger number of banks than ever before.
 This means that there are now more opportunities to get what you need from established lending societies.

 What you will need

 What you will need to secure your buy to let mortgage from the bank will depend upon your experience.
 Those who are able to turn small profits as landlords, even at the rate of £1 a year, the lender can offer to give you a mortgage under the new terms.
 If you make a pound profit, you have an income, and therefore meet the requirements of the lender.
 Of course, it is not always that easy, and you may not even want to get a mortgage if you only have £1 profit per annum.